Supplements and Ethinylestradiol with desogestrel.

 Ethinylestradiol with desogestrel, sold under the brand names Marvelon, Mercilon, Gedarel, is a combined oral contraceptive: it provides oestrogen and progestogen for ovulation suppression and cycle control.

-Below are the 1 documented pair we have explicitly assessed against Ethinylestradiol with desogestrel in the Distil database: 1 red.
-The pairs cluster around 1 mechanism: CYP3A4 induction.
+Below are the 2 documented pairs we have explicitly assessed against Ethinylestradiol with desogestrel in the Distil database: 1 red and 1 amber.
+The pairs cluster around 2 mechanisms: CYP3A4 induction and Hormonal axis modulation.
 Every call is cited to either a clinical reference (PMID) or the British National Formulary.
 Anything not on this list is either still to be assessed or beyond our database scope.
 The checker beneath surfaces assessments by supplement, and the missing-item form at the bottom of the page routes any uncatalogued supplement into our next curation pass.

 Documented interactions